IISD-ELA/info-sheets/physical-limnology/profiles.md

 | cond\_us\_cm1 | Range \[1.5,100\] is fine, and (100,530\] is also considered fine, but in the latter case we append to the comment a note "High cond. - maybe near lake bottom". |
 | cond\_spec\_us\_cm1 | Range (0,600\] |
 | chla\_ug\_l1 | Range \[0,500\] |

+We have also applied quality issue flags on a case-by-case basis given internal knowledge.
+Here is an incomplete list, for some of the larger collections of records flagged.
+Again, if you want the data, we can still send it, but data users must specially request it.

+ **Additional flagging scenarios**
+ * Chla sensors were not calibrated prior to July 2020, so all those records where chla was not null were flagged (done on 2025-11-10).
+ * Chla sensor was not calibrated for RBR2 in 2024, so all those records where chla was not null were flagged (done on 2025-11-10).

 <u>Reporting of data</u>